Risk Readiness & Resilience

 For a more detailed discussion of disaster resilience, go to the article below:

-Canterbury Regional Emergency Coordination Centre abandoned dur to quake damage during the February 2011 Christchurch earthquake.
+Canterbury Regional Emergency Coordination Centre was abandoned due to quake damage during the February 2011 Christchurch earthquake.

 Photo: Jon Mitchell